StevenBlack/vocab/million-dollar-words.md

 ### gobbet
 Another way of saying morsel or lump, as in: "Please put a gobbet of whipped cream on top of my pecan pie."

+### Google Scholar Effect
+We all get our answers from whatever tops the search results, so these results come to dominate a topic, muscling out unluckier viewpoints.
+Google has trapped us in an orgy of intellectual incest where everyone is drawing from the same tiny meme-pool.

 ### googol